TypeUnsafe/coteline-lang/README.md

 # The Coteline Programming Language

-Copyright (c) Julien Ponge, TypeSafe Inc.
+Copyright (c) Julien Ponge, TypeUnsafe Inc.

 This is the source repository for Coteline, distributed as a set of diffs in a Git repository.